SunburstEnzo/Lumiere/README.md

 ## How To Install
 1. Use your own Apple Developer account to sign the app and its share extension (note: uses Keychain sharing).
 1. Open the main Lumiere app and sign into Instagram with your personal account.
-1. Visit an Instagram link and tap the share button.
+1. Visit an Instagram link and tap the share button, or copy and paste a link into the app.

 ## Dependencies